-- 1. To adjust the tread width in or out, park the sprayer on level ground and shut off the engine. - 2.
-Loosen the leg mounting bolts on both the front and rear legs on one side of the sprayer only.
+- 1. To adjust the tread width in or out, park the sprayer on level 2.
+Loosen the leg mounting bolts on both the front and rear legs - CAUTION

 Loosen leg mounting bolts only enough to allow for free movement of leg on mainframe.
 DO NOT remove bolts under any condition.